 Criminal matters create risks that are unique and far-reaching.
-Allegations of criminal misconduct can threaten hard-earned reputations and even personal liberty in a way that is not matched by the other legal issues that may affect sophisticated professionals.
-For this reason, criminal investigations or prosecutions require experience in handling high-stakes criminal matters and the utmost skill and discretion on the part of counsel.
+Allegations of criminal misconduct can threaten hard-earned reputations, financial stability, even personal liberty in a way that is unmatched by other legal issues affecting sophisticated professionals.
+For this reason, criminal investigations or prosecutions require counsel with the utmost skill, discretion, and experience handling high-stakes criminal matters.

 - A government contractor during civil and criminal investigations into its alleged involvement in a bribery and kickback scheme described as one of the largest schemes of its kind in the history of federal contracting.

 - A government contractor in connection with a former affiliate’s prosecution for making false statements to the government regarding security clearances.

 - A manufacturer of high-tech parts for military aircraft under investigation for falsified testing data.

 - An IT contractor in a criminal and civil investigation by the DOJ regarding violations of the False Claims Act.

 - A senior White House official in connection with allegations of false statements and obstruction.